 That said, the audio guide is available in lots of languages and is free with the admission ticket.
 We recommend it even if the content is a bit dry.
 We’ve never before or since had such an exhaustively informative audio guide for an attraction.

 Papamoscas (Flycatcher) Clock

 Why the clock is there, who created it, and why el Papamoscas opens and closes his mouth like a fish out of water is still a mystery.
-I found one rather interesting legend explaining its existence, but I really have no idea why such a strange and incongruous clock would be displayed in this particular church.
+I found one legend explaining its existence, but I really have no idea why such a strange and incongruous clock would be displayed in this particular cathedral.